Acts 10

 People in this chapter

-Cornelius is a Roman soldier3, a foreigner, a man who has never been circumcised, never kept the Jewish law.
+Cornelius is a Roman soldier, a foreigner, a man who has never been circumcised, never kept the Jewish law.
 By the standards of Jewish purity, he is outside the covenant.
 Yet he prays.
 He fears God.
 He gives alms.
 The first thing Luke wants you to know about the moment the gospel reaches the Gentiles is that a Gentile is already seeking God before Peter ever arrives.

-Acts 10:9-16Peter on the Rooftop
+Acts 10:9-11Peter's Trance on the Rooftop

 The servants of Cornelius are approaching Joppa.
 Peter is on the rooftop, praying at midday, hungry.
 He is on the threshold of something that will change him forever.
 But he does not know it yet.